f4exb/sdrangel/swagger/sdrangel/examples/Readme.md

 Combines `rx_test` and `tx_test` to create a pair of source and sink device sets.
 The APIs used are the same as in `rx_test` or `tx_test`.

+<h2>scanner.py</h2>

+Simple AM and NFM scanner with multiple equally spaced channels.
+Stops whenever any of the channels squelch opens.
+At the moment the following sampling devices can be used:

+  - AirspyHF
+  - HackRF
+  - LimeSDR
+  - RTLSDR

+Requires numpy

+In addition to some APIs being used in other script it uses:

+  - Get channels reports:
+    - Operation ID: `devicesetChannelsReportGet`
+    - URI: `/sdrangel/deviceset/{deviceSetIndex}/channels/report`
+    - HTTP method: `GET`

 <h2>start_stop.py</h2>

 Starts or stops a device in the specified device set